bmp/prspr/README.md

-# PRSPR: Web 3.0 for the future
+# PRSPR: An inclusive future

 This is a source controlled site for the group.